 • Inventory – much like overproduction, having too much inventory on hand can be an issue.

 • Motion – especially in warehouses, is critical.

 • Extra-Processing – this is adding more value to a product or service than the customer requires.
 This could include unnecessary details or features that the customer did not ask for or want, that takes time away from making the product or performing the service the customer wanted.

 After a company achieves these lean principles, quality leaders at ASQ and others advise that they must extend this concept through their entire supply chain to reach their full potential.

 What is Six Sigma?

-Six Sigma principles are a data-driven approach to problem solving, and is aimed at eliminating defects in systems.
+Six Sigma principles are a data-driven approach to problem solving and are aimed at eliminating defects in systems.
 They look to reduce process variation and increase process control, use teams for well-defined projects, and focus on methods like the DMAIC and DMADV processes.
-Logistics managers are able to apply these principles to make their supply chains more efficient.
+Logistics managers can apply these principles to make their supply chains more efficient.

 • Standardized TMS – Logistics managers should have a system that can accept their customers’ orders, hire carriers, manage loads, and process follow up (e.g. billing, auditing, and document transfer).

 • Each party working in the same system, causes less communication confusion, keeps the system is easier to update and maintain, and ensures the parties work with the same information.